timgit/pg-boss/docs/usage.md

 You may use as many instances in as many environments as needed based on your requirements.
 Since each instance has a connection pool (or even if you bring your own), the only primary limitation on instance count is based on the maximum number of connections your database can accept.
 If you need a larger number of workers than your postgres database can accept, consider using a centralized connection pool such as pgBouncer.
 If you have constraints preventing direct database access, consider creating your own abstraction layer over pg-boss such as a secure web API using the `fetch()` and `complete()` functions.
 If you require multiple installations in the same database, you will need to specify a separate schema name per install in the constructor.

-# Database installation
+# Database install

 pg-boss can be installed into any database.
 When started, it will detect if it is installed and automatically create the required schema for all queue operations if needed.
-Starting with 3.0, if the database doesn't already have the pgcrypto extension installed, you will need to have a superuser add it before pg-boss can create its schema.
+If the database doesn't already have the pgcrypto extension installed, you will need to have a superuser add it before pg-boss can create its schema.

 ```sql
 CREATE EXTENSION pgcrypto;